Amblydia/Pocketmine-School-Old/docs/htmap/tasks.md

 ```
 That's it you created a task !
 Now we'll see how to execute it.

-First we will make it execute 1 time, but delayed
+First we will make it execute 1 time, but delayed.

 In your main class, where you did your "example" command.
 ```php title="Main.php"